“Mom, mom!” I’d just left my son’s room when I heard him call me back.

 The only one we’ve ever known.

-And her name & face are everywhere.
+And her name and face are everywhere.

 Her death stirred up a lot of stuff for many of us.

-Grief & loss…of our own loved ones?
+Grief and loss…of our own loved ones?

-A way of life?
+The end of a way of life?

 An era?